merchise-autrement/xoeuf/docs/source/xoeuf/models/proxy.rst

 .. module:: xoeuf.models.proxy

+.. deprecated:: 0.61.0 This module is completely deprecated and will be
+                removed before the final release of 1.0

 .. warning:: In the previous release this was named `xoeuf.models`, however that's now a package that contains a lot more, and the `ModelProxy`:class: is just a part.